I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/prcomoem/nf-prcomoem-iprintoemuni-sendfontcmd.md

 <p> </p>

 ## -remarks
 <p>The <code>IPrintOemUni::SendFontCmd</code> method is used for selecting device fonts on printers that do not recognize the <a href="wdkgloss.p#wdkgloss.pcl#wdkgloss.pcl"><i>PCL</i></a>, CAPSL, or PPDS-formatted font commands supported by Unidrv.
 Its purpose is to allow a rendering plug-in to modify the font selection command that is specified in the font's .ufm (Unidrv Font Metrics) file.
-(To see how the command is stored, refer to the description of .ufm file's <a href="https://msdn.microsoft.com/library/windows/hardware/ff562872">UNIDRVINFO</a> structure.)
+(To see how the command is stored, refer to the description of .ufm file's <a href="..\prntfont\ns-prntfont--unidrvinfo.md">UNIDRVINFO</a> structure.)
 If the command needs to be modified before being sent to the printer, you should implement the <code>IPrintOemUni::SendFontCmd</code> method.</p>

-<p>The method receives the command string in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548846">FINVOCATION</a> structure pointed to by <i>pFInv</i>.
+<p>The method receives the command string in the <a href="..\printoem\ns-printoem--finvocation.md">FINVOCATION</a> structure pointed to by <i>pFInv</i>.
 Typically, the string contains variables for which values must be supplied.
 For example, the following font selection command requires that <i>#FontHeight</i> and <i>#FontWidth</i> be replaced with numeric values:</p>

-<p>Current values for the font height and width can be obtained by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff563594">UNIFONTOBJ_GetInfo</a> to read Unidrv's standard variables.</p>
+<p>Current values for the font height and width can be obtained by calling <a href="print.unifontobj_getinfo">UNIFONTOBJ_GetInfo</a> to read Unidrv's standard variables.</p>

-<p>Whenever the <code>IPrintOemUni::SendFontCmd</code> method called, it must send the command string to the printer by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff553138">IPrintOemDriverUni::DrvWriteSpoolBuf</a>.</p>
+<p>Whenever the <code>IPrintOemUni::SendFontCmd</code> method called, it must send the command string to the printer by calling <a href="print.iprintoemdriveruni_drvwritespoolbuf">IPrintOemDriverUni::DrvWriteSpoolBuf</a>.</p>

 <p>The <code>IPrintOemUni::SendFontCmd</code> method is optional.
-If a rendering plug-in implements this method, the plug-in's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554253">IPrintOemUni::GetImplementedMethod</a> method must return S_OK when it receives "SendFontCmd" as input.</p>

-<p>For additional information see <a href="NULL">Customized Font Management</a>.</p>

-<p>The <code>IPrintOemUni::SendFontCmd</code> method is used for selecting device fonts on printers that do not recognize the <a href="wdkgloss.p#wdkgloss.pcl#wdkgloss.pcl"><i>PCL</i></a>, CAPSL, or PPDS-formatted font commands supported by Unidrv.
-Its purpose is to allow a rendering plug-in to modify the font selection command that is specified in the font's .ufm (Unidrv Font Metrics) file.
-(To see how the command is stored, refer to the description of .ufm file's <a href="https://msdn.microsoft.com/library/windows/hardware/ff562872">UNIDRVINFO</a> structure.)
-If the command needs to be modified before being sent to the printer, you should implement the <code>IPrintOemUni::SendFontCmd</code> method.</p>

-<p>The method receives the command string in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff548846">FINVOCATION</a> structure pointed to by <i>pFInv</i>.
-Typically, the string contains variables for which values must be supplied.
-For example, the following font selection command requires that <i>#FontHeight</i> and <i>#FontWidth</i> be replaced with numeric values:</p>

-<p>Current values for the font height and width can be obtained by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff563594">UNIFONTOBJ_GetInfo</a> to read Unidrv's standard variables.</p>

-<p>Whenever the <code>IPrintOemUni::SendFontCmd</code> method called, it must send the command string to the printer by calling <a href="https://msdn.microsoft.com/library/windows/hardware/ff553138">IPrintOemDriverUni::DrvWriteSpoolBuf</a>.</p>

-<p>The <code>IPrintOemUni::SendFontCmd</code> method is optional.
-If a rendering plug-in implements this method, the plug-in's <a href="https://msdn.microsoft.com/library/windows/hardware/ff554253">IPrintOemUni::GetImplementedMethod</a> method must return S_OK when it receives "SendFontCmd" as input.</p>
+If a rendering plug-in implements this method, the plug-in's <a href="print.iprintoemuni_getimplementedmethod">IPrintOemUni::GetImplementedMethod</a> method must return S_OK when it receives "SendFontCmd" as input.</p>

 <p>For additional information see <a href="NULL">Customized Font Management</a>.</p>